Parking

 Salt Lake City International Airport | Level 2 Charging Stations

 Salt Lake City International Airport has installed Level 2 EV charging ports for public and employee use.
-Learn more about these ChargePoint stations and see a map of locations at SLCAirport.com.
+View a map of locations and learn more about airport ChargePoint stations.

 * The Pioneer Park station is not available on Saturdays during the Downtown Farmers Market (runs from June – October annually).
 Station may also be closed during other special events.